 What is data mapping

-Data mapping is the process of matching fields between two different data sets.
-It is a crucial step when combining data, since different data sources could have different styles, formatting, or names for the same kinds of data.
+Mapping data is the process of matching fields between two different data sets.
+Data maps are a crucial step when combining data, since different data sources could have different styles, formatting, or names for the same kinds of data.

-Our calendar software needs to apply data mapping to ensure that our systems see those 2 different time formats as the same thing.
+Our calendar software needs to create data maps to ensure that our systems see those 2 different time formats as the same thing.

 Additionally, our Boston team members write the date differently than those in Stockholm.
 In the States, you might write 08/01/2022 (month/day/year) to represent the 1st of August.
 However, those in Sweden write 2022/08/01 (year/month/day) for the same date.